hele2069/Data-Structure/README.md

-# Data-Structure-Python
+## Overview
-### Self-taught some data structures in leisure time
+Self-taught some data structure implementations in leisure time